nalgeon/sqlean/README.md

 ## Contributing

-This project only accepts bug fixes.
+This project only accepts bug fixes and minor improvements.
 If you'd like to contribute a new extension, please submit it to the [extension hub repo](https://github.com/nalgeon/sqlpkg/).

 ## Sister projects